Photo Retouching: Free Photoshop Tutorial

 2. Try using the techniques you learned to remove the surfer.

-TIP: When using the Spot Healing Brush or Content-Aware Fill, try to remove the unwanted element all at once, rather than in pieces for the best result.
+TIP: If using the Healing Brushes or Content-Aware Fill, try to remove the unwanted element all at once, rather than in pieces for the best result.

 How to Learn Photoshop